ESU-Econometrics/Econometrics-1/syllabus.md

 Student Learning Outcomes
 =========================

-Upon completion of this course, students will be able to do the following: 1. pply the theory behind linear regression analysis, including interpretation of estimated coefficients and goodness of fit.
+Upon completion of this course, students will be able to do the following:

+1. Apply the theory behind linear regression analysis, including interpretation of estimated coefficients and goodness of fit.
 2. Develop models appropriate for data and questions.
 3. Illustrate results from panel-data models in a professional and clear way.
-4. Utilize data-analysis software to perform summary analysis and linear regression analysis.
+4. Utilize the R statistical software to perform summary analysis and linear regression analysis.
 5. Demonstrate mastery of econometric analysis in an academic research replications.

 Academic Dishonesty
 ===================